Please correct the errors below.

 • Click “Stems” next to the appropriate recording.

 • You’ll now see the stems list.
-Find the stem, then click the trash icon to the right of it.
+Find the stem, then click “Delete” at right.

 • We’ll ask you to confirm the deletion.
 Then the stem will be deleted.